njs702/KotlinTest/README.md

-# KotlinTest
-2022 Triple-up internship with HANCOM MDS
+# 2022 Triple-up internship with HANCOM MDS